-TECH Clean California is funded by California gas corporation ratepayers under the auspices of the California Public Utilities Commission. $116 million has been budgeted over a 4-year period, with $72 million reserved for incentives.
-Funding is allocated proportional to gas Investor-Owned Utility (IOU) share of Cap-and-Trade allowances.
+Original Funding: TECH Clean California's original funding was provided by California gas corporation ratepayers under the auspices of the California Public Utilities Commission. $116 million was allocated to TECH Clean California to spend over a four-year period, with $72 million reserved for incentives.
+This funding was allocated proportionally to gas investor-owned utility (IOU) share of cap-and-trade allowances per the below.

-TECH has partnered with the following programs to combine, or "layer", incentives for heat pump water heaters and heat pump HVAC systems throughout the state:
+Incentive Layering: TECH Clean California has partnered with the following programs to combine, or "layer", incentives for heat pump water heating and heat pump HVAC systems throughout the state:

-Executive Order B-55-18 requires California to be carbon neutral by 2045; Senate Bill 1477 authorizes funding for TECH and BUILD pilot programs, with TECH focused on building retrofits and BUILD focused on new construction.
+Executive Order B-55-18 requires California to be carbon neutral by 2045; Senate Bill 1477 authorizes funding for TECH Clean California and BUILD pilot programs, with TECH Clean California focused on building retrofits and BUILD focused on new construction.

-The California Public Utility Commission initiates building decarbonization rulemaking (R.19-01-011).
+The California Public Utility Commission (CPUC) initiates building decarbonization rulemaking (R.19-01-011).
 Phase 1 includes implementing TECH.

-CPUC Decision 20-03-027 establishes TECH guidelines.
-As part of the Decision, Southern California Edison is directed to conduct the RFP for the initiative implementer.
+CPUC Decision 20-03-027 establishes TECH Clean California guidelines.
+As part of the Decision, Southern California Edison is directed to conduct the request for proposal for the initiative implementer.

-Team led by Energy Solutions is selected as TECH initiative implementer.
+Team led by Energy Solutions is selected as TECH Clean California initiative implementer.

 Incentive Clearinghouse launches; statewide incentives available.